yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 [^3]: NREL only archives sky images in 10-min frequency and open sources to the public.

 ## Acknowledgements
-We thank Stanford Utility for giving us permission to accessing the PV output history and Jacques Chalendar from Stanford Utility who help us access the data.
+We thank Stanford Utility for giving us permission to accessing the PV output history and Jacques Chalendar from Stanford University who help us access the data.

 ## References
 <a id="1">[1]</a>